yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Force
 - Doors and entryways may be locked, stuck, moving or blocked entirely.
 Characters can try to force a door open (or wedge it shut) using available resources (spikes, glue), or through raw ability (**STR** or **DEX**).
 - The character _most at risk_ should **save** to avoid whatever danger may befall them (a trapped appendage, engraged monsters, etc).
+In some cases, the entire party may pay for their mistake!

 ## Example
 A party of 3 player characters (**Leib**, **Konstin**, and **Gar**) have entered the first level of the forest ruins of **Ein Eyton**, once the home of the death-cult **Lunheuzo**.
 Each character has a torch, but only **Leib** has one lit.
 There are no light sources here beyond the Moon in the night sky.